robustness-gym/robustness-gym/README.md

 ```

 #### Installing neuralcoref
-The standard version of `neuralcoref` does not use GPU for prediction and a pull request that is pending adds this
+The standard version of `neuralcoref` does not use GPUs for prediction and a pull request that is pending adds this
 functionality (https://github.com/huggingface/neuralcoref/pull/149).
 Follow the steps below to use this.
 ```